Azure/load-testing/README.md

 # GitHub Action for Azure Load Testing

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions) gives you the flexibility to build an automated software development lifecycle workflow.
 You can automate your workflows to run load tests on Azure.
+[Azure Load Testing](https://docs.microsoft.com/azure/load-testing) is a fully managed load testing service that enables you to generate high-scale load.
+The service will simulate traffic for your applications, regardless of where they're hosted.
+Developers, testers, and quality assurance (QA) engineers can use it to optimize application performance, scalability, or capacity.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains [GitHub Action for Azure Load Testing service](/action.yml) to create and run load tests.

 The definition of this GitHub Action is in [action.yml](/action.yml).